philneilson/philneilson.github.io/_posts/2025-08-24-linux-catalog-stations-part2.markdown

 image: /assets/images/posts/linux-mint.jpg
 ---

-The first step toward building your kiosk station is to install a fresh OS on the machine, and this post will walk you through this step.
+The first step toward building your kiosk station is to install a fresh OS on the machine, and this blog post will walk you through this step.
 If you already are familiar with installing Linux on a computer, skip to Part 3.

 I recommend and will be using **[Linux Mint 22.1 Cinnamon Edition](https://linuxmint.com/download.php)**.
 I like Mint because it's beginner-friendly (it has a fairly familiar visual setup if you are used to Windows), is not demanding on hardware (they say it will run on 2 GB of RAM but recommend 4 GB), and has good community support.
 If you're wondering "why Linux?" instead of just using Windows, here are a few reasons:
 * It's free.